 It’s a story of reinvention passion and a sort of salvation and as the final song I’m still standing says he’s a ‘true survivor’ I got to see it first at a press screening and it was lovely to see Zoe Ball there too, here we are – sober sisters!

 If the movie encourages one person to ask for help for their anxiety, addiction or depression it will have done an amazing job.
 It reminded me of how important our families really are, in my podcast episode I speak about my own experience of family constellations, and how it changed my relationship with my own mother, in every family there are entanglements and past trauma that can still be having an impact on the present.
+If you are interested in this work check out www.familyconstellationsherts.co.uk Its life changing work.
 The lovely thing about this movie is that Elton is able to forgive at the end, and I hope it’s not too much of a spoiler to say he is finally able to hug his younger self.
 The film is about much more than a rock n roll lifestyle which eventually crashed out, its much more about finding who he really was, As someone said recently on facebook (and I’m mortified that I can’t credit him or her cos I can’t find it again) ….

 ‘The goal isn’t to be sober, the goal is to love yourself so much that you don’t need to drink’

 For anyone considering ditching the booze check out the Selfcare for the Sober Curious events, free monthly events in London with the charity My Yard with inspirational guests. https://bit.ly/2YHqfxT